AshotZaqoyan/Lyumi/README.md

 # 📘 Lyumi Deployment Guide

 This guide explains how to run the Lyumi Discord AI bot persistently across different systems, and how to deploy it reliably on a Linux server.
-First of all, you need to have AnythingLLM and Ollama set up.
-For how to do that go [here](docker/anythingllm-ollama.md).
+First of all, you need to have AnythingLLM set up.
+For how to do that go [here](docker/anythingllm.md).

 ---